-Our reportable segments are North American Music, International Music, Global Artists, and Global Digital.
+Our reportable segments are North American Music, International Music, Artist Nation (previously known as Global Artists), and Ticketing (previously known as Global Digital).
 In addition, we have operations in the specialized motor sports, United Kingdom theatrical venue operations and other businesses which are included under other operations.
 Prior to 2008, we reported a Global Theater segment which has been eliminated after the divestiture of substantially all of the Company's North American theatrical business in January 2008.
 The Company's theatrical assets in the United Kingdom, previously included in Global Theater, are reported in other operations.
 The segment results for all periods presented have been reclassified to conform to the current year presentation.